salihinsaealal/home-assistant-tnb-calculator/troubleshooting.md

 - Check if your energy meter is sending data
 - Verify the sensor entity IDs in the configuration
 - Look at the sensor's last_update time
 ### Wrong Cost Calculations
 - Verify you selected the correct tariff type (ToU vs non-ToU)
 - Check if your energy values are in kWh
 - Make sure the billing cycle is correct

-## ToU Specific Issues
+### ToU Specific Issues

-### Holiday Detection Not Working
+#### Holiday Detection Not Working
 - Check your internet connection
 - Verify your Calendarific API key is valid
 - Make sure you have API quota remaining
 - Check the integration logs for API errors

-### Wrong Peak/Off-Peak Rates
+#### Wrong Peak/Off-Peak Rates
-- Make sure ToU is enabled in configuration
+- Verify your Calendarific API key is working
-- Check if holiday detection is working
+- Check if holiday detection is functioning (holidays should show as off-peak)
+- Ensure your import energy sensor is updating correctly
-- Verify your energy meter timestamps are correct
+- Verify the integration is splitting energy correctly (check peak/off-peak sensors)
+- Make sure your Home Assistant timezone matches Malaysia (for accurate peak period detection)

 ## API Key Problems

-### Invalid API Key Error
 - Get a new API key from Calendarific website
 - Make sure you copied the key correctly
 - Check for extra spaces in the key